By Joseph Walter

 The bad guy draws, but is too slow, as Steve delivers a brutal shot that sends the criminal flying into the air.
 Next, we have Billy casually smoking a cigarette and lounging as he duel-wields his guns, eliminating lingering threats.

-Of course, what gives this scene extra power is the utterly fantastic score that accompanies it, with its perfect blend of spaghetti Western cliches, but with its own touch of Konami arcade action sensibilities.
+Of course, what gives this scene extra power is the utterly fantastic score that accompanies it, with a perfect blend of spaghetti Western cliches, but with its own touch of Konami arcade action sensibilities.
 This style would continue throughout the game, producing some truly kick-ass pieces to accompany players while they brought law to the lawless.

 Are there any intros you think I should cover next?
 Is there a more clever title than "An Introduction To Remember" out there?
 Let me know below!